Annapurna Base Camp Trek

 01

 Welcome to Nepal!
-Upon arrival at Tribhuvan International Airport, our representative will greet you and transfer you to your hotel.
-Take the rest of the day to relax and explore the vibrant streets of Kathmandu at your leisure.
+Upon landing at Tribhuvan International Airport, our representative will warmly greet you and escort you to your hotel.
+This marks the beginning of your Annapurna Base Camp Trek.
+Spend the rest of the day unwinding or strolling through the lively streets of Kathmandu at your own pace.
+A short briefing in the evening will prepare you for the journey ahead.

 Arrival in Kathmandu

 Welcome to Nepal!
-Upon arrival at Tribhuvan International Airport, our representative will greet you and transfer you to your hotel.
-Take the rest of the day to relax and explore the vibrant streets of Kathmandu at your leisure.
+Upon landing at Tribhuvan International Airport, our representative will warmly greet you and escort you to your hotel.
+This marks the beginning of your Annapurna Base Camp Trek.
+Spend the rest of the day unwinding or strolling through the lively streets of Kathmandu at your own pace.
+A short briefing in the evening will prepare you for the journey ahead.

 02